China's Dalian Wanda appeals court decision to freeze shares

-BEIJING : China's largest commercial property developer Dalian Wanda Group on Thursday said it is appealing a court decision to freeze 1.9 billion yuan ($266.23 million) worth of shares it owns in a subsidiary.
+BEIJING/HONG KONG: China's largest commercial property developer Dalian Wanda Group on Thursday (Jun 8) said it is appealing a court decision to freeze 1.9 billion yuan (US$266.23 million) worth of shares it owns in a subsidiary.

 The group in a statement said it "is confident it will defend its legitimate rights".

-The group on Thursday said it had a dispute involving about 1 billion yuan with a company related to a mega-project in northern China.
-It also said the value of shares frozen far exceeded the amount in that dispute.
+The group on Thursday said it had a dispute involving about 1 billion yuan with a company related to a mega-project in northern China, and the value of shares frozen far exceeded the amount in that dispute.

+The court order was made after a request from the company, according to a person familiar with the matter who was not authorised to speak to media.

+Dalian Wanda did not disclose the name of the company involved in the dispute and declined to comment beyond its statement.

 On Monday, the group suffered a credit-rating downgrade as it faces debt-repayment stress.
 It is also pursuing an initial public offering in Hong Kong of subsidiary Zhuhai Wanda which has stalled while awaiting regulatory approval.